 Note that most cloud providers, including Microsoft, do store deleted data for a short period of time, including your Office 365 data.

 But be sure to check with your cloud provider to determine what this time frame is, and if there are fees to restore that data (when possible to retrieve it.)

 Companies that must abide by strict regulations or are concerned with being held liable due to missing or corrupted data, are turning to cloud-to-cloud back up solutions.

-There are many of these solutions on the market today that can help protect you - consult with your IT expert who can help determine which solution is best for your business.
+There are many of these solutions on the market today that can help protect you and reputable IT consulting companies can help you determine which solution is best for your business.

 Following industry best practices in selecting, installing, provisioning, and managing cloud services can help you get the most out of cloud computing, while still maintaining a high level of security to protect your sensitive data.